Chili con carne

-Chili con carne (Note: Also spelled in British English as chilli con carne or chile con carne) (/es/, lit. 'chili with meat'), often shortened to chili, is a spicy stew of Mexican origin containing chili peppers (sometimes in the form of chili powder), meat (usually beef), tomatoes and often beans.
+Chili con carne (Note: Also spelled in British English as chilli con carne or chile con carne) (/es/, lit. 'chili with meat'), often shortened to chili, is a spicy stew of Mexican origin containing chili peppers (sometimes in the form of chili powder), meat (usually beef), tomatoes, and beans.
 Other seasonings may include garlic, onions, and cumin.

 The types of meat and other ingredients used vary based on geographic and personal tastes.
 Recipes provoke disputes among aficionados, some of whom insist that the word chili applies only to the basic dish, without beans and tomatoes.
-Chili con carne is a common dish for cook-offs, and may be used as a side, garnish, or ingredient in other dishes, such as soups or salsas.
+Chili con carne is a common dish for cook-offs, and may be used as a side.
+It is often garnished with various cheeses or salsas.